 With his own unique style of drumming, rolling the sticks along the skins as to banging the typical beat, he was to become extrovertly charismatic in his life as well as his playing.
 He was one of the first to play drums as a lead instrument in an era when drums were supposed only to keep the back beat.
 With a desire, more of an obsession, to be the center of attention, this hyperactive, and largely, self destructive personality became his own worst enemy.

-With a flair for theatrical and ridiculous behavior, he was the center point and self-publicist for, if they liked it or not, The Who.
+With a flair for theatrical and ridiculous behavior, he was the center point and self-publicist for, like it or not, The Who.

 In the meantime, he had fathered a daughter, Mandy, to Kim.
 He may have been the perfect showman, but behind the scenes, he was often a very aggressive man to live around and with.
 Kim soon left him, taking their young daughter with her.